3.1 Instructors of Record

 A207.
 Grade Appeals

-The following formal procedure may not be activated unless the student, instructor in charge, Ombudsperson (or any mutually accepted third party), and Department Chair have failed to resolve the dispute informally; and it has been less than one calendar year since the last day of the semester in which the course in question was taken.
+- The following formal procedure may not be activated unless the student, instructor in charge, Ombudsperson (or any mutually accepted third party), and Department Chair have failed to resolve the dispute informally, and it has been less than one calendar year since the last day of the semester in which the final grade for the course in question was posted.
 Neither formal nor informal grade grievance processes may be initiated after the one-year deadline has passed.
 (EC.00)

 if both parties are in residence and the University is in regular session (excludes Summer Session).
 (EC.
 4.86)